NSHE Fostering Success Initiative

 In November 2019, the Walter S. Johnson Foundation awarded Truckee Meadows Community College (TMCC) an initial 18-month $30,000 grant, to improve housing stability and peer mentorship support for its students who have experienced foster care.

-First Initiative Update Provided to the Nevada Board of Regents
+First Initiative/Fee Waiver Update Provided to the Nevada Board of Regents

-In December 2019, the NSHE foster youth ambassador provided the Nevada Board of Regents with the first official update on the initiative’s progress, including the initial NSHE Foster Youth Fee Waiver utilization numbers (for Fall 2018, Spring 2019, and Fall 2019).
+In December 2019, the system-level employee provided the Nevada Board of Regents with the first official update on the initiative’s progress, including the initial NSHE Foster Youth Fee Waiver utilization numbers (for Fall 2018, Spring 2019, and Fall 2019).

 2020